ben-and-yahel/face_detection/README.md

 AI is the future, you can see it almost in everything: in your phone, TV, spotify and more... in our project we develop a brain\mind who got a self thinking and can tell us wether an image contian face or not.

-# Stage one - Bounding Box Classifiar
+# Stage 1.0 - Bounding Box Classifiar

 we would like to make a brain\mind who can look at image and tell what is it just backgroud and what is it face.
 ## SVM